 This orange glaze is made with fresh orange juice and orange zest to give it an extra burst of citrusy flavor.
-It’s a breeze to make and it makes the perfect drizzle for cakes, muffins, and more!
+It’s a breeze to make and it makes the perfect orange icing for cakes, muffins and all your baked goods!

 This orange glaze recipe is a fun variation on my powdered sugar glaze and is flavored with the bright freshness of orange juice and zest.
 It’s a pale orange color flecked with pieces of orange zest, which looks so pretty on top of cakes, especially bundt cakes!
 You can also alter the thickness of your icing by adding more or less powdered sugar.

 It really can’t get any easier to make this orange icing.
 Simply add all the ingredients into a bowl and whisk until smooth.
-It’s so quick to whip up this icing and drizzle it over scones, muffins, bread, cinnamon rolls, and even cookies!
+It’s so quick to whip up this icing and drizzle it over orange scones, glazed orange muffins, cinnamon rolls, and even cookies!

 - Powdered Sugar: You can add more or less sugar to the other ingredients depending on how thick or thin you want your glaze to be.